Strong modeling limits of graphs with bounded tree-width: Composition step

 \textbf{Acyclicity.} We next argue that the modeling $M$ is acyclic, i.e., it does not contain a finite directed cycle.
-This is straightforward to verify for vertices in $V_f$.
-The Hintikka chain of any vertex reachable (using the edges following their orientation) from a vertex $(\Psi,m)\in V_f$ can never be $\Psi$; otherwise, the Hintikka chain $\Psi$ would imply the existence of a reachable vertex whose Hintikka $d$-types also form $\Psi$, which would imply the existence of a vertex reachable from that vertex whose Hintikka $d$-types also form $\Psi$, etc., and so the discrete Stone measure of $\Psi$ would have to be infinite.
+We first verify this for vertices contained in $V_f$.
+Observe that the Hintikka chain of any vertex reachable (using the edges following their orientation) from a vertex $(\Psi,m)\in V_f$ can never be $\Psi$.
+The argument is similar as the one used when defining edges between vertices of $V_f$.
+Indeed, if a vertex with Hintikka chain $\Psi$ can be reached from $(\Psi,m)$ by a directed path of length $k$, then there exist $d$ and $n_0$ such that every graph $G_n$ for $n\ge n_0$ has $\nu(\Psi)$ vertices whose $d$-Hintikka type is the $d$-formula of $\Psi$ and there is a directed path from each such vertex to another vertex whose $d$-Hintikka type is the $d$-formula of $\Psi$; this is impossible as any rooted $k$-tree is acyclic.
 We conclude that if $M$ has a directed cycle, then it is comprised by vertices of $V_{\infty}$ only.